X-SHIELD: Regularization for eXplainable Artificial Intelligence: Experimental setup

 Each dataset has Test and Training sets separated, determined a priori by the specific dataset.
 Each Training set has been separated into a 90\% training set and a 10\% validation set.
 The training set is used to update the weights of the model on the training step.
 The validation set is used to validate every epoch of the loss function and maintain the best-results model weights for testing.
 We run each experiment for 80 epochs.
+We do not use this configuration of epoch in the Imagenet 1k training because of the amount of data it has and the computational cost: one epoch on Imagenet 1k consumes around 1 day.
+In this case, we consider an epoch to be updating weights of 5000 batches to decrease the computation time.
+The validation epoch has not been modified.

+We choose to divide every image into 64 squares of the same size and generate 1000 different neighbours to generate the LIME explanation explanations.
+We set $\sigma$, a LIME variable that controls the weights of examples in terms of vicinity, to $8$.
+10 different explanations for each example are generated to calculate the robustness metric.
+The selection of this settings has been previously used in~\citep{sevillano2023revel} for metrics evaluation purposes.

+To test the performance of X-SHIELD and R-SHIELD, we use the same features as in LIME: we divide in 64 squares of the same size each image.
+To study the influence of $\lambda$ on the X-SHIELD and R-SHIELD regularizations, we set $\lambda = 12\%, 24\%, 32\%, 48\%, 64\%$ and $72\%$ for Section~\ref{sec:lambda_study_xshield}.
+As a result of this section, we conclude that a lower $\lambda$ value ends up in better results.
+For this reason, we then choose $\lambda = 3\%, 6\%, 9\%, 12\%, 15\%, 18\%, 21\%$ and $24\%$ for the rest of the experiments.
+Due to the computational time discussed in this section, for the experimentation with Imagenet 1k we have only considered $\lambda =3\%$ for X-SHIELD and R-SHIELD.
+This specific case is discussed separately.